Offshore oil field

 The Nova field principally lies in PL 418, with a part of the field extending towards the south into PL 378.

-The field is operated by Wintershall Norge who own 35% share of PL 418, in cooperation with licence partners, including Cairn Energy subsidiary Capricorn Norge (20%), Bayerngas Norge (20%), Edison Norge (15%) and DEA Norge (10%).
+The field is operated by Wintershall Norge, who own a 35% share of PL 418, the other partners in the licence, include Cairn Energy subsidiary Capricorn Norge (20%), Spirit Energy (20%), Edison Norge (15%) and DEA Norge (10%).

-Wintershall and its partners announced the selection of a possible development solution for the field in February 2017, which has been submitted to the Ministry of Petroleum and Energy.
+Wintershall and its partners proposed a development solution for the Nova field in February 2017, and the plan for development and operation (PDO) for the Nova field was submitted to the Ministry of Petroleum and Energy in May 2018.